-If you love seeing the leaves change around the Ozarks, check out some of these more unique methods and adventures to see fall colors besides hiking or biking.
+If you love seeing the leaves change around the Ozarks, check out some of these more unique methods and adventures to see fall colors besides hiking.
 Wondering when the leaves are changing in the area?
 Check the Missouri Department of Conservation fall color updates.

 Kayaking/Canoeing The Ozarks